 Landscape Lighting System Components

-The main components of a landscape lighting system are a low-voltage transformer to step the line voltage down from 120 volts to 12 volts; the lighting fixtures, each of which consist of a housing and a bulb; and wires to connect the fixtures to each other and to the transformer.
+The main components of a landscape lighting system are a low-voltage transformer to step the line voltage down from 120 volts to 12 volts; the lighting fixtures, each of which consists of a housing and a bulb; and wires to connect the fixtures to each other and to the transformer.
 Because low-voltage electricity isn't dangerous, the wires can be buried without conduit.
 The best gauge to use depends on the overall length of the circuit because the voltage drop over longer distances is minimized if you use wire with a smaller gauge number.
 Wire gauge is a measure of its thickness; a lower gauge number corresponds to a thicker wire, and thick wire offers less resistance to electricity flow than thin wire.
 Landscape wire in 10 or 12 gauge is recommended by 1000 Bulbs.

 The transformer must have a large enough wattage rating to handle all the fixtures.
 You size the transformer by adding the power draw of all the fixtures and adding a little extra to allow you to add more fixtures in the future.
 LED bulbs, which have largely replaced more power-hungry halogens, typically draw about 12 watts each, so a system that includes 10 such fixtures would need a 120-watt transformer at a minimum.
 However, you should multiply the total draw by 1.25 to account for cable distance, so the actual minimum transformer size would be 150 watts, and to allow for more fixtures in the future, you'd probably want to upgrade to a 200-watt transformer.